OpenRTX/openrtx.github.io/README.md

 If you want to know how to run OpenRTX on your device, look at the [users' guide](users_guide.md).

-Alternatively, if you want to experiment with OpenRTX or just take a peek under the hood, go to the [developers' page](developers_guide.md).
+if you want to experiment with OpenRTX or just take a peek under the hood, go to the [developers' page](developers_guide.md).

+Or if you just want to take a look at the code, go to the [GitHub repository](https://github.com/OpenRTX/OpenRTX).

 <br>
 OpenRTX was created by: